-- As needed for period 1, collect 3x random CO measurements and one measurement after the last PK sample (see section 9.5 Expired Carbon Monoxide (CO) measurement), and record in the CRF - Obtain oral body temperature.
-The results for each measurement will be recorded in the CRF. - Changes in concomitant medication or non-drug treatments/procedures will be documented in the CRF. - Spontaneous reporting of adverse events and those elicited by asking subjects to respond to a non-leading question such as "How do you feel?" will be assessed and any AEs recorded in the CRF. - Meals as required.
-Time and consumption of meals will be recorded on CRF.
+- Changes in concomitant medication or non-drug treatments/procedures will be documented in the CRF. - Spontaneous reporting of adverse events and those elicited by asking subjects to respond to a non-leading question such as "How do you feel?" will be assessed and any AEs recorded in the CRF. - Collect nasal/nasopharyngeal swab sample for COVID-19 test.
+Date and time of sample collection and test results (positive or negative) will be documented in the CRF. - After all procedures are completed, subjects are discharged from the clinical site.

-8.2.5 Washout period
+8.2.4 Washout Period